steffitan23/cubstart-website/src/hw/web/hw2.md

 ## Setting up your Files
 Before we start building our website, we need to create a folder that will hold all of the site's content, with both the HTML and CSS files this time.

-1. Download the skeleton for the homework [here](assets/hw2/fa23-hw2-skeleton.zip).
+1. Download the skeleton for the homework [here](assets/hw2/sp24-hw2-skeleton.zip).
 2. Unzip the file.
-_**Windows:** To unzip the entire folder, right-click the .zip file.
-Select Extract All, and then follow the instructions._
 _**macOS:** Double-click the .zip file.
 The unzipped item appears in the same folder as the .zip file.
 If you want to, you can delete the .zip file._
+_**Windows:** To unzip the entire folder, right-click the .zip file.
+Select Extract All, and then follow the instructions._
 3. Run your text editor of choice.
 We like VSCode.
-4. Open the **hw2-skeleton** folder.
+4. Open the **sp24-hw2-skeleton** folder.
 We'll be editing **index.html** and **styles.css**.
 If the CSS file name is red, that means there are errors in that file.
 Don't worry, you will be fixing those errors later!

 ## Viewing Your Site

-To see what your site looks like in a web browser, double click on the **index.html** file and it should open your page on your default browser!
+To see what your site looks like in a web browser, double click on the **index.html** file and it should open your page on your default browser.

-If you're viewing your site while you're still making edits, you can refresh the page to see your changes.
+If you're viewing your site while you're still making edits, don't forget to refresh the page to see your changes.

 ## Part 1: HTML